 Sierra was originally rescued by SAFE in 2006 when she was just six months old.
 She was adopted later that year and spent 10 years in a good home where she was well cared for.
 Unfortunately in 2016, her adopters were no longer able to care for her, and she was returned to SAFE.
-She’s in perfect condition but she has not had any formal training in her life, and is not started under saddle.
+She was in perfect condition but she has not had any formal training in her life, and was not started under saddle.
 She will be starting a whole new chapter in life now that she is back with SAFE.
+She is currently in training with Joel Conner and started under saddle.
+She is a quick learner and doing really well.
+Joel says that she is easy to get along with and will make someone a great riding partner.

 FINALLY!!
 This pretty little mare is off to get started with Joel.
 Since we moved to the new facility, I have preparing Sierra for her start.
 She did really well transporting over to Ellensburg to Joel’s facility and settled quickly.
 It was great to watch the first work with Joel and to see how well she accepted a rider.